platogo/cordova-plugin-facebook4/README.md

 The Facebook plugin for [Apache Cordova](http://cordova.apache.org/) allows you to use the same JavaScript code in your Cordova application as you use in your web application.

-## Sample Repo
+## Demo

-If you are looking to test the plugin, would like to reproduce a bug or build issues, there is a demo project for such purpose: [cordova-plugin-fbsdk-lab](https://github.com/MaximBelov/cordova-plugin-fbsdk-lab).
+If you are looking to test the plugin, would like to reproduce a bug or build issues, there is a demo project for such purpose: [demo](demo).

 ## Compatibility